sonderswag/Modular-LED-HRI-/README.md

 ============
 Readme file for our LED Modular System

-GUI interacts with an arduino, which will control the RGBW LED Strip
+GUI interacts with an Arduino, which will control the RGBW LED Strip